plotly/plotly.github.io/_posts/fundamentals/2015-05-11-how-to-sign-up-to-plotly.md

       <a class="link--impt" href="http://help.plot.ly/">
        help.plot.ly
       </a>
-      to check out tutorials on how to use the Chart Studio.
+      to check out tutorials on how to use Chart Studio.
     </td>
     <td>
        <img alt="How to sign up to plotly 02" src="/static/images/how-to-sign-up-to-plotly/help_homepage.png" title=""/>